 Let’s take a brochure as an example.

-- Supply client with a non-editable print-ready file.
+- Supply the client with a non-editable print-ready file.
 This is often a PDF that is ready for a specific printer.
 Note that each printer will have different sizes and file specs, so the client needs to decide this before beginning a project where it will be printed.
-This is certainly less expensive to the client than supply an editable template, but the design cost would be higher than a design plus print project.
+This is certainly less expensive to the client than supplying an editable template, but the design cost would be higher than a design plus print project.

 - Design and print a brochure.
 This is probably 95% of our print projects.
 We provide a quote for the design and printing of a brochure.
 The client saves money overall because of a reduced design fee, and our access to trade printers allows us to get exceptional printing rates.